mrmateuszcieslak/Loan-Project-AI/README.md

 Loan Project

 Overview
-This project focuses on credit data analysis and preprocessing for machine learning purposes.
-It involves data preparation, filtering the dataset, and splitting it into training and test sets.
-The main goal is to create a suitable subset of credit data for further analysis and modeling using libraries such as pandas and scikit-learn.
+This project aims to analyze and preprocess credit data for machine learning applications.
+The process includes data cleaning, filtering, and dividing the dataset into training and test sets.
+The primary objective is to generate a well-structured subset of credit data suitable for further exploration and modeling.
+The implementation leverages libraries such as pandas and scikit-learn.

+Collaboration: This project is conducted in cooperation with user https://github.com/SSJ0406, who has focused on analyzing patterns in credit risk, identifying key factors influencing loan approvals, and evaluating the impact of different preprocessing techniques on model performance.